susilehtola/susilehtola.github.io/cv.md

 Doctor of Philosophy (PhD) in theoretical physics ([PhD thesis here](http://urn.fi/URN:ISBN:978-952-10-8091-3)), University of Helsinki, 2013

 Master of Science (MSc) in theoretical physics, University of Helsinki, 2008.
-Majors in theoretical physics and physics, minor in mathematics
+Majors in theoretical physics and physics, minor in mathematics.
+Specialization in computational physics.

 ### Honors and awards
 + President of computational chemistry section of Finnish Chemical Society, 2018-2019